-The documentary provides insight into Chicago's journey from “worst district in the nation" to a district leading the nation in its work to keep freshmen on track toward high school graduation and postsecondary success—a view of how changing adults' mindsets about what is possible in mid-adolescence can change policy, practice, and lives.
-Designed to illuminate the real-life systems and structures that contributed to Chicago's large gains in student achievement over the past two decades, the film provides a lens into crucial shifts in the city's education ecosystem, policies, and mindsets.
-To ensure that all education stakeholders have access to this information and story, the documentary is available for free public viewing on Vimeo and Youtube.
+The documentary provides insight into Chicago's journey from the "worst district in the nation" to a district leading the nation in its work to keep freshmen On-Track toward high school graduation and postsecondary success.
+In addition, this view shows how changing adults' mindsets about what is possible in mid-adolescence can change policy, practice, and lives.
+Designed to illuminate the real-life systems and structures that contributed to Chicago's significant gains in student achievement over the past two decades, the film provides a lens into crucial shifts in the city's education ecosystem, policies, and mindsets.
+The documentary is available for free public viewing on Vimeo and Youtube to ensure that all education stakeholders have access to this information and story.

 Screening the documentary with others in your school, district, or organization is encouraged.
 To help facilitate dialogue that sparks ideas and action among your colleagues after the screening, download our discussion guide.

 The mission behind the film is to spur deeper investment in freshmen across the nation, whether through more widespread adoption of a freshman on-track indicator within accountability metrics or through providing school leaders and practitioners with the resources necessary to support freshmen effectively.

 Please read below for more information about publicly available resources from the University of Chicago Network for College Success (NCS), Consortium on School Research (UChicago Consortium), and To&Through Project.

 The NCS Freshman On-Track Toolkit is a collection of protocols, reports, resources, and artifacts used by our experienced Coaches in their daily work to help schools better support students through the critical first year of high school.
 In addition, the toolkit provides your school or district with valuable information on how to develop educator teams focused on research, data, and successful practices to help freshmen succeed.
 Explore the toolkit.